 A party may discredit a witness by evidence that impeaches the credibility of the witness.
 There are several categories that may be used for witness impeachment.

-A witness may be impeached due to bias that may taint the testimony, including a relationship by blood or marriage, loyalty, affiliation, prejudice, religious beliefs or opinions, or a financial interest, tip, gift, bribe, favor or other benefit from a transaction or the outcome in a court case.
+A witness may be impeached due to bias that may taint the testimony, including a relationship by blood or marriage, loyalty, affiliation, prejudice, religious beliefs or opinions, or a financial interest, tip, gift, bribe, favor or another benefit from a transaction or the outcome in a court case.

 A witness may also be biased due to fear, threats or intimidation.